 God did rescue them that day.
 But can you imagine the trust these three men had to have in God?

-It’s knowing and believing in God, trusting Him in every situation even if He doesn’t change the chaotic circumstances, we lived through in the past three years and are still living at the beginning of 2023.
+It’s knowing and believing in God, trusting Him in every situation in 2021 even if He doesn’t change the chaotic circumstances, we lived through in 2020 and 2021 and are still living at the beginning of 2022.

 When we look at things with an "even-if" view it's like saying to yourself: